Aekanat/DNA-Fullstack/README.md

 ## 📦 What’s Inside

 - `dna-react/` – Web UI for interacting with the model
 - `dna_back/` – FastAPI backend with prediction logic and API endpoints
+- 'sphinxdoc/' - Briefly Explanation about APIs Manuals
 - `.env.local` – Configure your environment variables (not included in repo)

 ---